 - Flour – All purpose flour is used in most of our recipes.
 Read our tutorial on how to measure flour, so your baked goods always turn out.

 The best apples for baking hold their shape in different baked goods.
 Some of our favorites that hold up to heat and that taste great are Gala, Jonagold, Granny Smith, Honeycrisp, and Braeburn.

-- Beat the butter and sugar until creamy. (full recipe below)
+- Beat the butter and sugar in a large bowl until light and creamy.

 - Add the sour cream, applesauce, and vanilla and beat the mixture again.

 - Stir together the dry ingredients and add them with the apple cider to the batter.

 - Shred the apples in a food processor and stir into the batter gently.